vi /etc/apt/sources.list

 # dpkg-reconfigure locales

 Then select “ja_JP.UTF-8” to add locales.
-If you need to use more languages, please select them.
+If you need to use more languages, select whatever you need.

-The default locale is recommended to be kept English as described at the Debian installation.
+The default locale is recommended to be kept English as described in the Debian installation.

 Vi IMproved.
 If you feel vi is OK to use, please install this to enhance the simple vi editor.
-If you don’t, you have another choice “Emacs”.
-I don’t know which is better for you, please have a chance to use both and use whichever you like.
+If you don’t like it, you can find alternatives.

 # apt install vim # vi /etc/vim/vimrc

 Now you can see the colored config file since the command “vi” now calls “vim”.
 Here is my case of configuration.

 " Vim5 and later versions support syntax highlighting.
 Uncommenting the next " line enables syntax highlighting by default. syntax on " If using a dark background within the editing area and syntax highlighting " turn on this option as well set background=dark * snip * " Uncomment the following to have Vim load indentation rules and plugins " according to the detected filetype. filetype plugin indent on " The following are commented out as they cause vim to behave a lot " differently from regular Vi.
 They are highly recommended though. "set showcmd " Show (partial) command in status line. set showmatch " Show matching brackets. "set ignorecase " Do case insensitive matching "set smartcase " Do smart case matching set incsearch " Incremental search "set autowrite " Automatically save before commands like :next and :make "set hidden " Hide buffers when they are abandoned "set mouse=a " Enable mouse usage (all modes) * snip * " Additional configuration for me set number set ambiwidth=double

 I used to use NTP to synchronize the time, but systemd-timesyncd is better.